PinkInk/upylib/rfb/README.md

 will) this list will be populated with them.

-This list can be checked for the constants `rfb.RAWRECT`, `rfb.COPYRECT` and `rfb.RRERECT` (corresponding to the rectangle encodings `rfb.RawRect`, `rfb.CopyRect and `rfb.RRERect`) in order to ensure that the Client supports any given encoding.
+This list can be checked for the constants `rfb.RAWRECT`, `rfb.COPYRECT` and `rfb.RRERECT` (corresponding to the rectangle encodings `rfb.RawRect`, `rfb.CopyRect` and `rfb.RRERect`) in order to check that the Client supports any given encoding.

 However; VNC/RFB Clients are **required** to implement all three encodings included in this library, hence checking is superfluous (until proven otherwise).